Top 25 Most Common Scrap Metals

 THHN Wire

-Also known as 10-14 gauge wire or spaghetti wire, this type of wire is solid copper inside.
-You should always try and strip this wire as you will make more money scrapping it this way.
-Most electricians will find this wire while on the job, so if you’re looking for scrap wire, checking out the waste and leftovers from residential and commercial construction would be a good place to start.
+Also known as “10-14 gauge wire” or “spaghetti wire,” this type of wire is solid copper inside.
+You should always try to strip this wire as you will make more money scraping it this way.
+Most electricians will find this wire while on the job, so checking out the waste and leftovers from residential and commercial construction would be an excellent place to start if you’re looking for scrap wire.
+If you score a large enough amount, you should consider investing in an automatic stripper to save time.

 Learn More